How to Ensure Secure Package Delivery in Your Residential Community

 In the United States, the majority of reported parcel theft does not result in the apprehension of the guilty party.
 In fact, 90% of package thieves are never caught and prosecuted.
 Thieves and criminals tend to strike wherever and whenever they see an opportunity.
 This is especially true in residential communities where they are better able to hide or get away from the scene of the crime.

-To help with package theft prevention, many communities are investing in secure parcel lockers; these security solutions ensure secure parcel delivery for the entire neighborhood.
+To help with package theft prevention, many communities are investing in secure parcel lockers; these apartment community and home security solutions ensure secure parcel delivery for the entire neighborhood.
 A parcel box is also a great way to conceal outgoing mail or any valuable deliveries and ensure no one in the community falls victim to theft.

 Staying Home Won’t Stop A Thief

-The fear of parcel theft is so common in the United States that, according to a 2017 survey, 53% of participants claimed that they would change their daily plans so that they could be home during their predicted delivery window.
+Threatsof parcel theft are so common in the United States that, according to a 2017 survey, 53% of participants claimed that they would change their daily plans so that they could be home during their predicted delivery window.
 20% of participants even went as far as to claim that they would leave work early in order to be home to receive mail or a package.

 Unfortunately, what the American public likely doesn’t know is that:

-- Porch pirates are cunning, and will often intercept a package within minutes of delivery.
+- A package thief or porch pirate is cunning, and will often intercept a package within minutes of delivery.

 - Many front porch pirates have adopted a practice of trailing a delivery driver, picking up boxes or packages as they’re dropped off, allowing them to steal multiple packages at once.